EAST AFRICA GAP DETAILED ITINERARY

 Below the majestic ridgeline of Mt.
 Meru, Arusha’s busy streets and colorful local markets serve as the gateway to the “Northern Circuit” of Tanzania.
 Here you begin Swahili language classes as your group makes preparations for the safari of a lifetime.
 From Arusha your bus steers westerly to gradually climb the escarpment of the Rift Valley.
 You make camp in this dramatic landscape of rolling grasslands and natural cauldrons of the most prized wildlife parks in the world.
 Safari into the depths of the massive Ngorongoro Crater where some of East Africa’s last black rhinos thrive in the traditional grazing pastures of the Massai people.
 Catch a glimpse of tree-climbing lions on the edge of Lake Manyara, where soda deposits draw thousands of pink flamingoes to its shallows.
 Finally, enjoy the large herds of elephant and zebra that graze the baobab tree-dotted landscape of Tarangire National Park.

-Teaching & Independent Projects (5 weeks, Tanzania): Continue your East African immersion experience in Tanzania.
-You and one fellow intern move into your own host community to teach at a local school and live with your own host family.
+Teaching & Independent Projects (6 weeks, Tanzania): Continue your East African immersion experience in Tanzania.
+You and one fellow intern move into your own host community to teach at a local school and live together with a host family.
 Depending upon your skills and interests and the school’s needs, you may teach math, English, science, or social ethics.
 Your in-country director visits you weekly to provide ideas, strategies and ongoing support.
 In your downtime, spend an afternoon conversing with the village chief, making ugali with your host mother, drinking a chai in the local duka, or gathering water from the community well.
 Initiate an Independent Project such as volunteering at a local health clinic, working with a women’s cooperative, building a playground, starting environmental initiatives, or running a sports or arts camp.
-Enjoy a weekend reconnecting with your group, climbing the spectacular Mt.
-Meru, a volcanic crater with exhilarating views.
-At 14,980 feet, it is the second highest peak in Tanzania and is a steady presence in the landscape of your homestay villages.

 Final Travel, Zanzibar, Tanzania: Spend your final days together as a group in Zanzibar, an important port along East Africa’s 19th century slave trading route and the birthplace of Swahili, the language created specifically for trade between the Bantu tribes of the archipelago and Arabian traders.
 Explore the ornate architecture and mysterious cobbled-alleyways of Stone Town and tour a working spice plantation.
 Relax on remote sandy beaches, snorkel, and sail by dhow, a traditional wooden fishing boat.
 In this spectacular setting, you and your group begin the important process of debriefing your contributions and discoveries, evaluating the program, and preparing to come home.